What is Mediation?

 Mediating a dispute does not mean there will be a delay in it being heard by a judge.

-Sometimes the judge will order that if the matter does not resolve at mediation, then the registrar may conduct a case management conference ('CMC').
-A CMC is a hearing at which the parties and the registrar discuss how the matter can be most efficiently prepared for final hearing, amongst other things.
-Orders may be made by the registrar at a CMC (but not at mediation).
+Sometimes the judge will order that if the matter does not resolve at mediation, then the Judicial Registrar may conduct a case management conference ('CMC').
+A CMC is a hearing at which the parties and the Judicial Registrar discuss how the matter can be most efficiently prepared for final hearing, amongst other things.
+Orders may be made by the Judicial Registrar at a CMC (but not at mediation).
 Unlike mediation, CMCs are conducted on an open basis, as if the parties were in Court.
 The mediation will be formally terminated before any CMC begins.

 Further information on fees, exemptions and deferral is available on the Forms & Fees page or from the Registry.